Individual causal effects from observational longitudinal studies with time-varying exposures: Heterogeneity as the source of time-varying confounding

 \section{Heterogeneity as the source of time-varying confounding}

-Causal inference for longitudinal processes is complicated due to the presence of time-varying confounding (also referred to as time-depending confounding), such that $\mathbb{E}\left[Y_{hi}^{\bar{a}}\right]\neq \mathbb{E}\left[Y_{hi}\mid \bar{A}_{hi}=\bar{a}_{h}\right]$.
-If the time-varying confounding is the result of solely time-varying confounders of the exposure-outcome relation over time, then valid (marginal) causal inference can be performed by conditioning on $\bar{C}_{i}$, since then
+Causal inference for longitudinal processes is complicated due to the presence of time-varying confounding (also known as time-depending confounding), such that $\mathbb{E}\left[Y_{j}^{\overline{a}}\right]\neq \mathbb{E}\left[Y_{j}\mid \overline{A}_{j-1}{=}\overline{a}_{j-1}\right]$.
+If the time-varying confounding is only the result of measured confounders of the exposure-outcome relation that may vary over time, then valid (marginal) causal inference can be performed by adjusting for the history of the measured confounders $\overline{\boldsymbol{L}}$, and So far, we have not discussed making causal inferences from data.
+This requires that the probability of exposure at any point in time is bounded away from 0 and 1 irrespective of the history (levels of past outcomes, exposure, modifiers and confounders), referred to as positivity \citep[Chapter 3]{Hernan2019}. \begin{assumption}{\textbf{Positivity}} \end{assumption}

-However, if time-varying confounding is (also) the result of exposure-confounder feedback, then there exists variables (e.g. the past of the outcome process) that both confounds the effect of $A_{ki}$ on the outcome, but acts as a mediator of the effect of $A_{li}$, where $l<k$.
-Adjustment for this factor is thus necessary to account for the confounding, but on the other hand conditioning would introduce collider bias \citep{Hernan2020}.
-In SCM \eqref{margSCM0}, $Y_{k-1,i}$ can be a confounder for the effect of $A_{k-1,i}$ on $Y_{ki}$, while $Y_{k-1,i}$ is a mediator of the effect of $A_{k-2,i}$.
-Then, when there is dependence among $\boldsymbol{N}_{Y_{i}}^{*}$, conditioning on $Y_{k-1,i}$ introduces collider bias on the relation of $A_{k-2,i}$ on $Y_{k-1,i}$ as stated in Lemma \ref{lem:g}.